polydojo/jispy/LittleJ.md

     - and it  may **NOT** (re)appear anywhere else in that scope.
 + This is applicable to the global scope as well.

-This makes it very difficult to goof up scoping, even for those who don't know about functional scope.
+This makes it very difficult to goof up scoping Even those who don't know about functional scope cannot go wrong.

+##### The `null` convention:
+Wherever you would use `var a = [], i` in JavaScript, use `var a = [], i = null` in LittleJ.
+This makes your intentions very clear.
+Do so even if you are about to set `i` to `0` in a `for` statement.

 #### 4. Functions are first class citizens

 Functions are one of the very best parts of JavaScript.
-In JS and LJ, "functions are first class citizens" means:
+LittleJ is proud to include them.
+The meaning of the "Functions are first class citizens" is:

 + A function may return a function.
 + A function may be passed (as an argument) to a function.
 + A function may close over other functions.
+(Closures are supported.)

-However, as with most things in JS, there is a bad part associated with function declarations, namely **function hoisting**.
+However, as with most things in JavaScript, there is a (small) bad part associated with function declarations, namely **function hoisting**.
 It allows you to use functions before you declare them.
 This unsettles me.

 Luckily, function values (created via function expressions) are not hoisted.
 Therefore, in LittleJ:

-+ Function declarations such as `function foo() { return 1; }` are excluded.
++ Function declarations such as `function foo() { return null; }` are excluded.
-+ Only function expressions as `foo = function () { return 1; }` are supported.
++ Only function expressions as `foo = function () { return null; }` are supported.

 When a function is to be invoked immediately, wrap the entire invocation in a pair of parenthesis.
 This not only makes your intention clear, but is (in some cases) required by JavaScript.
 That is, use: